Sorafenib: Liver cancer

 At ASCO 2007, results from the SHARP trial were presented, which showed efficacy of sorafenib in hepatocellular carcinoma.
 The primary endpoint was median overall survival, which showed a 44% improvement in patients who received sorafenib compared to placebo (hazard ratio 0.69; 95% CI, 0.55 to 0.87; p=0.0001).
 Both median survival and time to progression showed 3-month improvements; however, there was no significant difference in median time to symptomatic progression (p=0.77).
 There was no difference in quality of life measures, possibly attributable to toxicity of sorafenib or symptoms related to underlying progression of liver disease.
 Of note, this trial only included patients with Child-Pugh Class A (i.e. mildest) cirrhosis.
 Because of this trial sorafenib obtained FDA approval for the treatment of advanced hepatocellular carcinoma in November 2007.

 In a randomized, double-blind, phase II trial combining sorafenib with doxorubicin, the median time to progression was not significantly delayed compared with doxorubicin alone in patients with advanced hepatocellular carcinoma.
 Median durations of overall survival and progression-free survival were significantly longer in patients receiving sorafenib plus doxorubicin than in those receiving doxorubicin alone.

 A prospective single-centre phase II study which included the patients with unresectable hepatocellular carcinoma (HCC) concluding that the combination of sorafenib and DEB-TACE in patients with unresectable HCC is well tolerated and safe, with most toxicities related to sorafenib.

 In Australia this is the only indication for which sorafenib is listed on the PBS and hence the only government-subsidised indication for sorafenib.
 Along with renal cell carcinoma, hepatocellular carcinoma is one of the TGA-labelled indications for sorafenib.

 Thyroid cancer

 On 22 November 2013, sorafenib was approved by the FDA for the treatment of locally recurrent or metastatic, progressive differentiated thyroid carcinoma (DTC) refractory to radioactive iodine treatment.

 The phase III DECISION trial showed significant improvement in progression-free survival but not in overall survival.
 However, as is known, the side effects were very frequent, specially hand and foot skin reaction.

+Acute Myeloid Leukaemia

+In patients with FLT3-ITD mutated AML, sorafenib can be used as a maintenance therapy post-Allogeneic haematopoietic stem-cell transplantation to target any residual disease that could remain in the bone marrow.